2011 Super Outbreak: Raleigh–Rose Hill–Enterprise, Mississippi/Yantley–Uniontown, Alabama

-This extremely long-tracked, violent EF4 tornado touched down near Raleigh, Mississippi, in Smith County at 5:42 p.m.
+This extremely long-tracked and violent EF4 tornado touched down near Raleigh, Mississippi, in Smith County at 5:42 p.m.
 CDT (22:42 UTC), and continued into the Uniontown, Alabama, area before dissipating.
 The tornado initially downed trees, blew skirting from mobile homes, and tore shingles from roofs.
 The tornado intensified as it moved northeast across Smith County and produced up to EF2 and EF3 damage.
 One mobile home was picked up, bounced a couple times, and thrown into a tree line, where it was torn apart and debris was scattered up to a mile away, including the frame.
 The tornado mowed down a stand of pine trees and destroyed two frame houses, with major damage to the interior walls, and the exterior walls completely destroyed.
 Many power poles were snapped, a mobile home was annihilated, and a large shop building was completely destroyed as well.
 It then moved into Jasper County and snapped and debarked many pine trees.
 The first area of EF4 damage was observed near Louin as a frame home and several mobile homes were completely destroyed, with parts of the mobile homes being thrown long distances, and some of the frame home foundation being swept clean.
 The tornado caused significant damage to a poultry farm and cattle ranch before it weakened briefly.
 It then destroyed two mobile homes and caused extensive tree and power line damage.
 The tornado then produced a relatively narrow path of EF1-strength tree and power line damage for several miles, until re-intensifying near to EF3 strength near Rose Hill.